JoaoAJMatos/smemory/README.md

-# C smart_ptr
+# smemory

-The `smart_ptr` library provides smart pointer structures and functions for managing memory in a safe and efficient way in C.
+The `smemory` library provides smart pointer structures and functions for managing memory in a safe and efficient way in C.

 Smart pointers are objects that store pointers to dynamically allocated (heap) objects.
 They behave much like built-in C pointers except that they automatically delete the object pointed to at the appropriate time.